inaimathi/cl-handlers/README.md

   - That all parameters are annotated
   - That there are no duplicate parameters
   - That all annotations correspond to valid types.
+- Completely minimal handler table/definition system, but handlers should be able to specify their status codes (this would let you come up with more elaborate errors in some cases, but would still keep the safety net of a plain string handler)

 ## Usage
 You can run the test-suite from a Lisp REPL with